The Funk & Wagnalls Encyclopedia Set

 Original Golden Book Encyclopedia

 The colors of the spines tended to fade from exposure to sunlight.
 The glossy cover was due to a cellophane covering that adhered to the artwork of the covers; but over time, maybe even a year, especially if read frequently, the cellophane separated and tore down the length of the spines.
 This was very poor and cheap book design, and a lot of Western Publishing Books did this.
 I remember a drawing book of Woody Woodpecker characters, and Alfred Hitchcock's Haunted Houseful stories collection having the same cellophane problems.
-The are easy and inexpensive on eBay, but be sure to get a set with no marks inside.
+They are easy to find, and inexpensive on eBay, but be sure to get a set with no marks inside.

 An Advertisement from a 1960 Oneonta Star New York State Newspaper